atorkhov/Spiffy/README.md

 -------------------
 This class provides a base domain model with filter, validation, and helper methods.

 * 	Additional features are lazy loaded and only initialized if used.
-This keeps the entities fast when necessary.
+This keeps things fast when necessary.
 *   Filterable
 *   Validatable
 *   Includes a toArray() and fromArray() method.
 *   Can be used with Spiffy\Form to provide model based filters/validators.

+For more information see docs/model.md.

 Spiffy\Entity
 -------------